 Best Whistler Hiking September – Black Tusk

 Black Tusk Hike Rating AugustBlack Tusk, along with The Chief in Squamish are the most astoundingly noticeable peaks in the Garibaldi Ranges.
 170,000 years ago the Black Tusk was created when a lava dome formed within a million year old, volcanic cinder cone.
 The cinder cone is crumbling away, revealing the starkly black, hardened lava dome within.
 Looking at the Black Tusk from a distance, two things seem incredible.
 First, that such an unusual thing formed, and second that there is a trail that takes you to its peak.
 With a little sketchy and dangerous, though non technical climbing, you can get to the top of Black Tusk.
 It is a fairly long day hike as you cover 30 kilometres roundtrip.
 There are three very nice campgrounds in the area allowing for a beautiful, multi-day hiking trip to the area.
 Helm Creek one one side of Black Tusk and Taylor Meadows and Garibaldi Lake campgrounds on the other side provide dozens of beautiful places to put up a tent.
 The final ascent of Black Tusk is a bit scary and dangerous so be prepared.
-You have to climb a narrow, steep and crumbly chute up about 10 metres to reach the top.
+You have to climb a narrow, steep and crumbly chimney up about 10 metres to reach the top.
 Quite a few people don't climb this last part and instead just take in the extraordinary views from the base.
 Either way, Black Tusk is unquestionably one of the best of the best hikes in the Whistler area and in Garibaldi Park.

-Climbing the Final Chute Up Black Tusk
+Climbing the Chimney Up Black Tusk

 Climbing to the Top of Black Tusk

-Black Tusk Chute View of Mount Garibaldi
+Black Tusk Chimney View of Mount Garibaldi

 Black Tusk Chute View of Mt Garibaldi